volcengine/terraform-provider-volcengine/website/docs/r/acl_entry.html.markdown

 ## Import
 AclEntry can be imported using the id, e.g.
 ```
-$ terraform import vestack_acl_entry.default ID is a string concatenated with colons(AclId:Entry)
+$ terraform import volcengine_acl_entry.default ID is a string concatenated with colons(AclId:Entry)
 ```